jideoyelayo1/OrderbookSim/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-## Additional Features
+## Contact
-The project now includes an order history and the calculation of the volume-weighted average price (VWAP).
+For any inquiries or feedback, please contact [JideOyelayo1@Gmail.com].

+---

-Feel free to customize this README further to provide more detailed information about your project's features, usage, or any other relevant details.
+This README provides an overview of the project's features and usage.
+Feel free to customize it further to provide more detailed information about your project's features, usage, or any other relevant details.